When are the decisions on the awarded grants made?

 The maximum length of the research proposal or work plan for individual applicants is 4 pages, including the eventual bibliography.
 For group projects, the maximum length is 8 pages.

-My supervisor just sent me a paper version of the reference.
+My supervisor just sent me a paper version of the reference letter.
 What should I do?

-The best way to provide a reference is through the link provided send directly from the application.
+The best way to provide a reference is through the link sent directly from the online application form.
 If you receive a paper copy, please scan and attach it to your application as a PDF.

 My email address has changed.
 How can I order a new password?